“My music

 If you write original music and want either a recording or publishing

-contract, a professional demo will enable you to present your work effectively
+contract, a demo will enable you to present your work effectively

 to the necessary contacts.
 Once again, put your strongest material up